scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 # RSpec Syntax & Mechanics

-RSpec is a distributed in a gem called 'rspec', which is actually a meta-gem that packages three other gems: rspec-core, rspec-expectations, and rspec-mocks.
+RSpec is distributed in a gem called 'rspec', which is actually a meta-gem that packages three other gems: rspec-core, rspec-expectations, and rspec-mocks.
 We'll spend most of our time on rspec-core and  rspec- expectations.